Confidential Machine Learning on Untrusted Platforms: A Survey

 Despite the potential risk of data and model leakages, many resource-constrained data owners use untrusted platforms (e.g., clouds and edges) for training machine learning models.
 Researchers have been designing and developing confidential machine learning (CML) approaches for outsourced data using cryptographic primitives and various composition strategies.
-CML's overall goal is to protect the confidentiality of data, model, and intermediate results from the untrusted platforms while also preserving the trained model quality within acceptable costs.
+CML's overall goal is to protect the confidentiality of data, model, and intermediate results from the untrusted platforms while also preserving the trained model quality with acceptable costs.

-We have reviewed the recent significant developments on CML under a systemization framework focusing on the cryptographic approaches.
+We have reviewed the recent significant developments on CML under a systemization framework, focusing on the cryptographic approaches.
 We have included the cryptographic primitives that are the backbone of the CML approaches and compared the costs for basic operations.
-While the homogeneous methods that rely on a single cryptographic primitive are straightforward, their solutions are costly.
-Thus, we focus on the primary design trend of the hybrid composition of multiple primitives under the decomposition-mapping-composition (DMC) process and describe the critical issues such as the switching between primitives and the crypto-friendly machine learning algorithms.
+While the homogeneous methods that rely on a single cryptographic primitive are straightforward, their solutions are too expensive to be practical.
+Thus, we focus on the primary design trend of the hybrid composition of multiple primitives under the decomposition-mapping-composition (DMC) procedure and the selection of crypto-friendly alternative learning algorithms.
+We describe the critical issues such as the switching between primitives and the principles of identifying crypto-friendly machine learning algorithms.
 Finally, we also include a brief discussion of related approaches and new directions, including the perturbation and hardware-assisted methods.
 At the end of most sections, we have also included a concise summary area labeled with \emph{Insight} and \emph{Gap} for readers to get the gist conveniently.
-We believe this survey can be a useful resource for both researchers and practitioners to build more complex and practical CML solutions in the future.
+We believe this survey can be valuable to both researchers and practitioners to build more complex and practical CML solutions in the future.